ATLS1300/FinalProjectUsefulCodeRepo/README.md

 - **setImage.py** - how to set the Screen and/or turtle as an imported image.
 - **img2gif.py** - converts images into a compatible filetype (.gif).
 [FIXED!
 It now allows shrinking (0.25, 0.5 scale values)]
 - **collisionBubbles.py** - getting turtles to bump into each other and change direction.
 Uses center positions, so collisions involve a little crossover of images.
 You'll have to tweak it to get it to bounce at shape edges.
+- **turtleTextbox.py** - creates a clickable text box that writes, deletes and stores text entered into the box.
+Some editing is required to get it to work for all letters.
+Instructions are stated at the top of the script.